Gilmok/UWNHRando/README.md

 # UWNHRando
-Uncharted Waters: New Horizons randomizer for the SNES
+Uncharted Waters: New Horizons randomizer for the SNES Requires a 64-bit JVM ver.
+1.6.0 or later and a copy of the original ROM

 Version 1.0
 -Randomize the world map and your initial ship